gladiola/blog/_posts/2018-07-23-h4ck_VulnHub_BadStore.markdown

 I continued looking for a mechanism to pop a shell with.
 With no JSP, ASP, or PHP server-side programs enabled, there were slim pickings.
 The MySQL was in a version below 5.0; so, there was no "INFORMATION_SCHEMA" to play with.
 Metasploit modules for Heartbleed and Shellshock weren't working. \[[28]\] \[[29]\] \[[30]\] \[[33]\]  After some time, I had to recognize that it was fruitless to continue further exploitation attempts.
 As far as I can tell, I wasn't going to get any further in on this one.

 ## Lessons learned from "Bad Store"
+My dominant impression was that Kurt Roemer built a pretty strong VM.
+Despite its age, and subsequent vulnerabilities that emerged long after he published it, we couldn't break into the system itself.
+The vulns that were there for our exploitation were really the only major holes in the system.
+A big part of these exercises is learning about what makes a strong system.
+Not being able to write files where we wanted was the most impressive factor about the system we were attacking.

+While we don't know for sure, let's suppose some of the qualities that the VM may have had that allowed for this strength to happen.
+First, there was a clear separation of user accounts between the database engine and the file system.
+Second, it's supposed that write permissions were removed from most directories.
+It seems as if the site were built with a user account that was later removed.
+There were few open ports and no common services.
+Contemporary languages and programs that are commonly exploited just weren't there.
+The Perl CGI made explicit checks for keywords; its monolithic structure hampered our attempts at finding assumed included components.
+Despite certain vulnerabilities and poor coding practices like hard-coded passwords, the system didn't let us get much beyond the application's weakness.
+That is, while we were able to break in the database and steal all the data; still, it showed the possibility of a strong site by rebuffing our attempts to break in to the underlying file system.
+Overall, it was a good challenge.
+Along the way, we learned a few things to consider the next time we see sites with CGI.

 ## Annotated Bibliography